isomerpages/pmo-nptd/_our-population/1-population-trends/1a-marriage-&-parenthood.md

 With more companies adopting flexible work arrangements, parents may find it easier to better manage their work and family responsibilities.
 Employers and co-workers are also showing more support towards cultivating family-friendly workplaces.
 These are positive developments that we are encouraging though efforts such as the Tripartite Standards on Flexible Work Arrangements, and Unpaid Leave for Unexpected Care Needs, established in 2017 and 2018 respectively.

 To further improve work-life harmony in Singapore, the Citizens’ Panel on Work-Life Harmony, comprising Singaporeans from various walks of life, was convened in 2019.
-Initiatives recommended by the panel to promote FWAs, improve HR practices and social norms are now in the pipeline.
+Initiatives recommended by the panel to promote FWAs, improve HR practices and social norms are now being implemented.
 Details can be found [here](https://www.ideas.gov.sg/public/CitizensPanel_WorkLifeHarmony).

 ![Citizens' Panel infographic](/images/CP-2019-infographic.jpg)